grafana/tutorial-environment/README.md

 Go back to the sample application and generate some traffic by adding new links, voting, or just refresh the browser.

-_Note:_ If you don't want to manually refresh the browser, [hey](https://github.com/rakyll/hey) is a great tool to generate traffic.
+> If you don't want to manually refresh the browser, [hey](https://github.com/rakyll/hey) is a great tool to generate traffic.

 ```
 hey -m GET http://localhost:8081